3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 ## Checking hash(es) for Image atf-4 ... sha256+ OK
 ## Checking hash(es) for Image atf-5 ... sha256+ OK
 ## Checking hash(es) for Image atf-6 ... sha256+ OK
+(...)
+=>
 ```

+## What's next

+While I managed enable Secure Boot on Odroid it would be good to more
+thoroughly test it's security and capability.
+Some of the questions that I would like to find answers for are whether there
+really isn't way to overwrite key hash and if it's possible to store more than
+one.
+OTP has 8k bits of memory based on RK3568 datasheet while hashes are only
+256 bits in size so theoretically we could store 32 different hashes.

+Good next step would be to transfer capability of writing hash to OTP from
+Rockchip U-Boot to mainline U-Boot which would simplify whole implementation
+quite a bit.